 What to Look For on the Label

-- Named protein as the first ingredient β "chicken," "salmon," or "turkey" rather than "meat by-products" or "animal derivatives."
+Turn the bag over and read the ingredients before the marketing.
+The first ingredient should be a named protein, so "chicken," "salmon," or "turkey" rather than vague "meat by-products" or "animal derivatives."

-- Complete and balanced statement β this means the food meets established nutritional standards for your cat's life stage.
-In many regions, this is regulated by bodies like AAFCO (US), FEDIAF (Europe), or equivalent organisations.
+Next, look for a "complete and balanced" statement, which means the food meets established nutritional standards for your cat's life stage.
+In many regions this is regulated by bodies like AAFCO (US), FEDIAF (Europe), or an equivalent organisation.
+The life stage part matters too.
+Kittens need higher protein and calories, and senior cats may need adjusted formulas, so match the food to the cat you actually have.

 Wet Food vs. Dry Food